BillySterling/liri-node-app/README.md

 In this assignment, we will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node.js app that takes in parameters and gives you back data.

 To retrieve the data that will power this app, we will need to send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
-These Node packages are crucial for this assignment.

 [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api)